Jules Tournier, from Napoleon to the conquest of space

 In the 1960s, the family weaver chose to diversify into “fashion” fabrics.

-Accustomed to a certain requirement, he naturally gravitates towards luxury and Haute-Couture .
+Accustomed to a certain level of demand, he naturally gravitated towards luxury and Haute Couture .

-Jules Tournier thus manufactures tweeds, more comfortable thanks to the addition of stretch, or even 100% angora sheets.
+Jules Tournier thus produces tweeds, more comfortable thanks to the addition of stretch, or even 100% angora sheets.

-Among its clients, we find leading figures in French fashion , with names like Chanel or Balmain in particular.
+Among its clients are leading figures of French fashion , with names such as Chanel and Balmain in particular.

-A publication shared by Jules Tournier et Fils (@julestournier1865) on
+A post shared by Jules Tournier et Fils (@julestournier1865) on

 Look from the Balmain pre-fall 17 collection.

-A publication shared by Jules Tournier et Fils (@julestournier1865) on
+A post shared by Jules Tournier et Fils (@julestournier1865) on

 Balmain x Jules Tournier.